“Rarely have we seen a person fail who has thoroughly followed our path.”

 CDC provisional county context for Baltimore (city)

 CDC reports provisional drug overdose deaths by county of residence, not by city.
 Counts may be incomplete and can change as death records are finalized; counts from 1-9 are suppressed under NCHS confidentiality standards.
-Data as of Apr 5, 2026.
+CDC file published Apr 5, 2026.

 Local help available now